 Perturbation of TF1 activity in a tf2 mutant background: As a complement to the multisite vector approach, we will explore TF1/2 cooperation by transiently expressing the single 35S::GR:TF1 in protoplasts made from a T-DNA mutant in tf2, compared to expression in wild-type protoplasts (where TF2 is present).
 Loss, or change in target gene regulation by TF1 in a tf2 mutant protoplast (compared to wild type), would indicate cooperation of TF1 and TF2 (in wild-type).
 This would provide functional evidence for targets of TF cooperation- that could involve direct or indirect TF interactions.
 We will use this genetic approach for TFs that show a molecular phenotype in the single T-DNA mutant (e.g. WRKY1 T-DNA).
 For TFs that are functionally redundant, we will use double mutants (e.g. glk1/2, cca1/2) to explore TF cooperation in transcriptional networks.
 For example, as glk1/2 are in the same myb family as HRS1, we will express HRS1 in a glk1/2 double mutant background, and determine the effects on target gene activation or repression, compared to activation of HRS1 in wild-type protoplasts.
 These perturbation results will be fed into the machine learning pipeline (Aim 2), to refine our network predictions.

-Data integration and analysis: The transcriptome and ChIP-seq data from TF perturbation experiments in Aim 3A will feed-back into the machine learning pipeline in Aim 2, to refine network predictions.
-In order to analyse/integrate the transcriptome data supporting TF1/2 interactions (Aim 3B) into our machine learning pipeline in Aim 2, we will have to modify the equation for TF regulation of target gene expression to include TF interactions (e.g. to quadratic equation).
+Data integration and analysis: The transcriptome and ChIP-seq data from TF perturbation experiments in Aim 3A will feed back into the machine learning pipeline in Aim 2, to refine network predictions.
+In order to analyse/integrate the transcriptome data supporting TF1/2 interactions (Aim 3B) into our machine learning pipeline in Aim 2, we will have to modify the equation for TF regulation of target gene expression to include TF interactions (e.g. to quadratic equation) whenever the interaction data shows synergistic effects compared to the single TF data.
 (DENNIS- IS THIS TRUE?
 DO YOU WANT TO REWRITE THIS?)

 Expected results, limitations and alternate approaches (Aim 3): The results of Aim 3 will enable us to test predictions for new TFs identified in Aim 2, and to validate target edges for TFs that the machine learning program is not very good at predicting.
-It will also enable us to test how TF interaction or cooperation affects target genes in the network, by studying whether 2 TFs affect target gene expression in an additive or synergistic fashion.
+It will also enable us to test how TF interaction or cooperation affects target genes in the network, by studying whether two TFs affect target gene expression in an additive or synergistic fashion.
 The results from Aim 3, will feed back to Aim 2, to further refine our network models.